embengineering/contoso-taghelpers/README.md

 ### `<form-block-display asp-for="Model.Property" />`

-This helper was designed to cover the case of displaying a form in read-only without any fields.
+This helper was designed to cover the case of displaying a form in read-only mode without any fields.
 The HTML markup looks as follow:
 ```
 <div class="form-group">
   <label class="control-label" for="Model_Property">Title</label>